 Our operations are subject to federal, state, local and non-U.S. environmental and human health and safety laws and regulations, including laws and regulations relating to the use, handling, storage, transportation, disposal and human exposure to hazardous substances and wastes, product safety, emissions of pollution into the environment, and human health and safety.
 We have incurred, and expect to continue to incur, costs to comply with these laws and regulations.
 These costs and obligations are likely to expand and change as our Company grows, makes acquisitions, and conducts business in new locations.
 Furthermore, federal, state, and local governments are increasingly regulating and restricting the use of certain chemicals, substances, and materials.
 Some of these policy initiatives could foreseeably be impactful to our business.
 For example, laws, regulations, or other policy initiatives might address substances found within component parts to our products, in which event our Company would be required to comply with such requirements.

 Our facilities in the U.S. are subject to regulation by OSHA, which regulates the protection of the health and safety of workers.
 In addition, the OSHA hazard communication standard requires that we maintain information about hazardous materials used or produced in our operations and that we provide this information to employees, state and local governmental authorities and local residents.
 We are also subject to occupational safety regulations in other countries.
 Our failure to comply with government occupational safety regulations, including OSHA requirements, or general industry standards relating to employee health and safety, keep adequate records or monitor occupational exposure to regulated substances could expose us to liability, enforcement, and fines and penalties, and could have a material adverse effect on our business, operating results, cash flows, or financial condition.
+In particular, because our operations and products involve hydrogen and other hazardous materials, we are subject to additional safety and hazardous materials requirements (including standards applicable to hydrogen systems and storage) and industry codes and standards that may be adopted by regulators or incorporated into permits.
 Violation of these laws or regulations or the occurrence of an explosion or other accident in connection with our fuel cell systems at our properties or at third party locations could lead to injuries, property damage, litigation, substantial liabilities and sanctions, including fines and penalties, cleanup costs, manufacturing delays or the requirement to undertake corrective action.
-Further, environmental laws and human health and safety and regulations, and the administration, interpretation, and enforcement thereof, are subject to change and may become more stringent in the future, each of which could materially adversely affect our business, financial condition, and results of operations.
+Such incidents could also result in facility shutdowns, increased inspections, permit modifications, or additional compliance requirements for us or our customers.
+Further, environmental laws and human health and safety regulations, and the administration, interpretation, and enforcement thereof, are subject to change and may become more stringent in the future, each of which could materially adversely affect our business, financial condition, and results of operations.
 Each of these considerations is further magnified by our expansion into new regulatory jurisdictions with which we may be unfamiliar.
+Compliance in new jurisdictions may require additional permitting, engineering controls, employee training, monitoring, and reporting, and could increase the cost and time required to construct or operate facilities or deploy products.

 Additionally, certain environmental laws impose liability, which can be joint and several, as well as strict, on current and previous owners and operators of real property for the cost of removal or remediation of hazardous substances and damage to natural resources.
 These laws often impose liability even if the owner or operator did not know of, or was not responsible for, the release of such hazardous substances.
 They can also assess liability on persons who arrange for hazardous substances to be sent to disposal or treatment facilities when such facilities are found to be contaminated, and such persons can be responsible for cleanup costs even if they never owned or operated the contaminated facility.
 Our liabilities arising from past or future releases of, or exposure to, hazardous substances may adversely affect our business, financial condition, and results of operations.

 Corporate responsibility practices and ratings are important to some investors and other stakeholders who may have differing and conflicting views as to their preferred approach to corporate responsibility matters.
 Expectations regarding corporate responsibility may impact our business practices and the price of our securities.
 Changing practices have in the past and may in the future include expanded mandatory and voluntary reporting, diligence, and disclosure on topics such as climate change, human capital, inclusion and diversity, labor, and risk oversight, and these could expand the nature, scope, and complexity of matters that we are required to control, assess and report on, which may prove difficult, expensive and time consuming.
-In addition, the adoption of increased government regulations and changes in investor preference related to corporate responsibility matters may result in changes to our business practices, including increasing expenses or capital expenditures.
+In addition, evolving government regulations, investor expectations, rating methodologies and stakeholder demands related to corporate responsibility matters may require changes to our business practices, governance structures, controls, systems or capital allocation, including increasing expenses or capital expenditures.
 We have communicated certain initiatives regarding ESG matters and we may in the future communicate revised or additional initiatives.
 If our initiatives are unsuccessful or we fail to satisfy the expectations of investors, employees and other stakeholders, our reputation could be adversely affected.
-In recent years, corporate initiatives relating to ESG matters, including workplace diversity, equity and inclusion, have attracted negative commentary and regulatory attention in the broader business sector.
+In addition, actual or perceived inconsistencies between our public disclosures, stated goals, targets or commitments and our practices or performance could expose us to reputational harm, litigation, regulatory scrutiny or allegations of "greenwashing."
+Corporate initiatives relating to ESG matters have, in some cases, attracted increased public, political, regulatory and legal scrutiny.
 Legislation, regulatory initiatives, litigation, legal opinions, federal executive orders and increased scrutiny related to corporate responsibility matters could expose the Company to additional compliance obligations, costs, and potential liabilities.

 We acknowledge the significant challenge presented by climate change, and see our transformational work in developing cost-effective, renewable hydrogen, and fuel cell energy as part of the solution.
-Our commitment to sustainability is deeply rooted in our products, mission, core values, and people.
-However, we acknowledge that climate change will potentially have wide-ranging impacts, including potential impacts to our Company.
+While our technologies are intended to support decarbonization, climate change presents risks to our business that are beyond our control.
+We acknowledge that climate change will potentially have wide-ranging impacts, including potential impacts to our Company.
 Unanticipated environmental, societal, economic, or geopolitical effects of climate change might affect business operations.
 For example, increasingly severe and frequent weather events might disrupt our supply chain or adversely affect our customers.
 Relatedly, government policies addressing climate change could similarly impact our business operations.
-There is no guarantee that such potential changes in laws, regulations, or policies will be favorable to our Company, our technologies, to existing or future customers, or to large-scale economic, environmental, or geopolitical conditions.
+There is no guarantee that such potential changes in laws, regulations, or policies will be favorable to our Company, our technologies, our customers or suppliers, and such changes could adversely affect our business, financial condition and results of operations.